bloom-housing/bloom/README.md

 ## Getting started for developers

-If this is your first time working with Bloom, please be sure to check out the `sites/public`, `sites/partners` and `api` README files for important and specific configuration information.
+If this is your first time working with Bloom, please be sure to check out the `sites/public`, `sites/partners`, and `api` README files for important and specific configuration information.
 After doing so, you can proceed with the below setup instructions.

 ## Starting locally

 ### Dependencies

-Run `yarn install` and root and from within the api directory.
+Run `yarn install` at root and from within the api directory.

-If you don't have yarn installed, you can do so with `brew install yarn`.
+If you don't have yarn installed, you can install homebrew with [these instructions](https://brew.sh/) and then do so with `brew install yarn`.

 ### Local environment variables

 Configuration of each app and service is read from environment variables.
-There is an `.env.template` file in each app or service directory that must be copied to `.env`.
+There is an `.env.template` file `sites/public`, `sites/partners`, and `api` that must be copied to an `.env` at the same level.
 Some keys are secret and are internally available.
 The template files include default values and descriptions of each variable.

 ### VSCode Extensions